RedisLabs/redislabs-docs/content/rs/security/certificates/_index.md

 aliases:
 ---

-Redis Enterprise Software uses self-signed certificates by default to ensure that the product is secure.
+Redis Enterprise Software generates self-signed certificates by default to ensure that the product is secure.
 If using a self-signed certificate is not the right solution for you, you can import a certificate signed by a certificate authority of your choice.

+If you choose to use the self-signed certificates, note that they are valid for 365 days after which it is the user's responsibility to replace them.

 The self-signed certificates establish encryption-in-transit for the following cluster components: